dtjohnso/dtjohnso.github.com/source/projects/index.markdown

 ---
 layout: page
 title: "Projects"
-date: 2013-03-01 16:31
 comments: true
 sharing: true
 footer: true
 ---

-I use this page to organize links to various online projects that I've created in the past.
-This material is organized by category.
+I use this page to organize links to various online projects that I've created.
 In some cases, I link to both a newer and older version of the project.

 ## Websites

-* [duncanandmeg.org](http://duncanandmeg.org) - I used this domain to create a website for my wedding, but since then have converted it into a simple landing page using Jekyll.
-Source available at the [Github repo](https://github.com/dtjohnso/duncanandmeg.org).
+* duncanjohnson.ca ([Github repo](https://github.com/dtjohnso/dtjohnso.github.com)) - This site, powered by Octopress.
-* [blogs.duncanjohnson.ca](http://blogs.duncanjohnson.ca/) - This is an installation of WordPress Multi-Site that I've used for various purposes, including course websites for my courses at Foundation Baptist College.
+* [blogs.duncanjohnson.ca](http://blogs.duncanjohnson.ca/) - An installation of WordPress Multi-Site that I've used for various purposes, including course websites for my courses.
-* [moodle.duncanjohnson.ca](http://moodle.duncanjohnson.ca/) - An installation of the Moodle LMS that I've used with various courses at Foundation Baptist College.
+* [moodle.duncanjohnson.ca](http://moodle.duncanjohnson.ca/) - An installation of the Moodle LMS that I've used with some of my courses.
 * [texts.duncanjohnson.ca](http://texts.duncanjohnson.ca/) - An installation of Omeka that I built for a project.
 The goal is to create my own online notebook containing important historical primary source texts.
 I might switch this over to use gitit someday, something like what [Lincoln Mullen did here](https://github.com/lmullen/notebook).
+* [duncanandmeg.org](http://duncanandmeg.org) - A simple landing page created with Jekyll.
+Source available at the [Github repo](https://github.com/dtjohnso/duncanandmeg.org).
+* [A Joyful Melody](http://www.joyfulmelody.ca/) - A site for my wife's violin studio, running WordPress.

 ## Software for Student Writing